 Can we come back tomorrow, and every single day?8th Grader, P.S.
 4 Washington Heights

 Explore the inner workings of Daphnia, a shrimp-like animal found in ponds and puddles across NYC and the country.
-This millimeter-long crustacean has a transparent shell; using the state-of-the-art microscopes on board the BioBus, students have the unique opportunity to observe the inner workings of a live animal, including a beating heart, twitching muscles, contractile digestive system, and more.
-They will also use a hand-held digital microscope to magnify themselves - seeing the blood vessels in their eyes, details of their fingerprints, or individual hair follicles.
-Students will leave the BioBus convinced that there is more to the world than just meets the eye.
+This millimeter-long crustacean has a transparent shell; using the state-of-the-art microscopes on board the BioBus, students have the unique opportunity to observe the inner workings of a live animal, including a beating heart, twitching muscles, digestive system, and more.
+They will also use a hand-held digital microscope to study much bigger animals: themselves!
+They will explore the characteristics of their body, looking for traits that make us mammals.
+They will observe their skin under the microscope, the structure of their eyes, and discuss the function of the hair in their ears.
+Students will leave the BioBus with a better understanding of the parts that form the body of an animal- big or small.

 Many of our students think that bugs are fascinating – we do too!
 In this lesson, students will use microscopes to observe and compare familiar insects (and crustaceans) in an unfamiliar way.
 Under the microscope, bugs have hair and spines and whole lot of other traits that are invisible to the naked eye.
 We ask our students what these traits are for and talk about how bugs can survive so well while staying so small.